McGillRocketTeam/payload-2025/README.md

 This folder will contain the STM32CubeIDE projects and other files used for testing and R&D. This is where proof of concept tests and testing of features will be conducted before they are implemented on the [main PCB](#main).

-Each project should be contained within in its own subfolder in the R&D folder.
+Each project should be contained within in its own subfolder in the R&D folder. *Subfolder names should be all lowercase with underscores (`_`) for spaces.*

 *A separate STM32CubeIDE project should be made for each test/R&D effort in order to keep the code modular and readable.
 Once you're done and have completed the test, you should make a `README.md` file in the project root documenting what changing you made to the default project to achieve the desired result and explain any decisions you made.